The optimality of (stochastic) veto delegation: Discussions

-Consider the case of $\pv \ge 1$, and then the status quo option serves as a reward option rather than a punishment option.
-As \Cref{prp:main} does not depend on the value of $\pv$, we can still focus on the class of veto mechanisms and decompose the principal's maximization problem into two sequential maximization problems \eqref{model:dm3} and \eqref{model:dm4} as in the main model.
+Suppose $\pv \ge 1$.
+Then the status quo option serves as a reward option rather than a punishment option.
+As \Cref{prp:main} does not depend on the value of $\pv$, we can still focus on the class of veto mechanisms and derive for the optimal mechanism by solving sequential maximization problems \eqref{model:dm3} and \eqref{model:dm4} as in the main model.
 The only difference is that now the agent prefers the status quo option and $\pv$ becomes the upper bound for the agent's equilibrium payoff, whereas in the previous analysis $\pv$ is the lower bound.
 The following proposition summarizes the optimal veto mechanism in this case.

 \begin{proposition} Assume $\pv \ge 1$.

 \begin{enumerate}[(a)] \item If $( \pv- \mathbb{E}_{\mu} (\theta))^2 < \pv^2 + \pu$, define $\varphi (\state) \equiv \pv- \sqrt{(\pv- \state) ^2+ \pu}$ for $\state \le \pv- \sqrt{- \pu}$ and the optimal veto mechanism {$(\amap^*(\theta), \pmap^*(\theta))$} is